Ukcoop/bond-nft-V2/README.md

-# nextjs-foundry-monorepo
+# bond NFT

-this is a repo with a ready to go template for making a dapp.
+Bond NFT is a decentralized bond system that allows anyone to create and fund their own bonds at their preferred rates.
+This enables users to borrow tokens at a fixed rate and for a fixed period, facilitating DeFi and trading activities.

+---

 # installation